What is project cost control?

 As the owner of your project, Earned Value Analysis give you a quick way to know the status and health of your project.
 To make it easier, included below are a couple of resources we use at Anderson.

-This template includes the necessities of the Earned Value Analysis equations to calculate your project’s performance over its coarse.
+This template includes the necessities of the Earned Value Analysis equations to calculate your project’s performance over its course.
 This easy-to-use resource is simple: add your tasks, assigned costs, percentage completed, and actual costs for continuous calculation and detailed planning.